squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

   2. make all have the same #if...#endif syntax (currently a mix of #if and #ifdef)
   3. add a testbed scan to detect misuse of (2) syntax

+ * Fix Squid-3 MD5 layer:
+  1. migrate MD5 code to libcompat
+  2. ensure correct use of system libraries when such can be found
+  3. ensure correct failover to squid code when such are missing
+  4. port --without-system-md5 configure option to force the above

 ----
 CategoryWish